Jonathan Williams (poet): Overview

 Once described as "a busy gadfly who happened somehow to pitch on a slope in western North Carolina," Williams was a living link between the experimental poets of Modernism's "second wave" and the unknown vernacular artists of Appalachia.
 Guy Davenport likened Williams' use of "found language" to the use of "found footage" by avant-garde filmmakers, as well as describing Williams as a species of cultural anthropologist.
 Williams for his part explained the fascination of such material in plainer terms:

 The literary critic Hugh Kenner described Williams as the "truffle hound of American poetry."

 Williams was also a longtime contributing editor of the photography journal Aperture.

-Williams divided his time between England and Scaly Mountain, North Carolina.
+Williams divided his time between Corn Close at Dentdale in England and Scaly Mountain, North Carolina.
 He died March 16, 2008, in Highlands, North Carolina, from pneumonia.
 He was survived by his longtime partner, Thomas Meyer.